English

 Noncredit Courses

-Critical reading course focusing on the effective use of critical thinking in a cross-disciplinary framework.
-Emphasis on the development of critical reading skills of interpretation, analysis, and evaluation of a variety of academic texts across disciplines.
+This critical reading course focuses on the effective use of critical thinking in a cross-disciplinary framework.
+Emphasis is on the development of critical reading skills related to interpretation, analysis, and evaluation of various academic texts across disciplines.